 Expecting parents can experience a lot of conflicting feelings as they start the journey to having a baby.
 There might be excitement and joy, but also worry or uncertainty.
-There are many physical changes to get used to, including hormonal surges that may trigger huge emotion and mood swings.
+There are many physical changes to get used to, including hormonal surges that may trigger different emotions and mood swings.
 There are also other potentially stressful adjustments to make.

 “I faced an incredible amount of stress throughout the pregnancy.
 My anxiety grew day by day.”

-Pregnancy is a time of big changes, all happening simultaneously.
+Pregnancy is a time of big changes, all happening at once.
 Looking after your emotional and mental wellbeing is just as important as taking care of your physical health during this time.

 No matter how much we think we’re prepared, lots of things can happen at this time to upset our sense of self-identity, our relationships and career, and feelings about the future once baby arrives.

-It’s not just people who are pregnant who experience these changes – every day we speak to non-birthing parents who are adjusting to massive changes during pregnancy too.
+It’s not just people who are pregnant who experience these changes – every day we speak to non-birthing parents on the PANDA Helpline who are adjusting to massive changes during pregnancy too.

 “When our second kid came along, even during the pregnancy, I became really anxious about everything.”